Huising-Lab/epiRomics/README.md

 This package is currently in development.
 Please contact <ammawla@ucdavis.edu> for suggestions, feedback, or bug reporting.

-# Packae installation in R
+# Package installation in R

 # Use if you do not have devtools currently installed
 install.packages("devtools")